semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 #### Token Filters

 **Token Filters** are applied on each token of the token stream.
-Example of filters :
+Example of filters:

 - **Lowercase filter** (all tokens are lowercased)
 - **Synonyms filter** (applies basic synonym rules to tokens), ...

-The list of Elasticsearch's filters stands here : [https://www.elastic.co/guide/en/elasticsearch/reference/1.6/analysis-tokenfilters.html](https://www.elastic.co/guide/en/elasticsearch/reference/1.6/analysis-tokenfilters.html)
+The list of Elasticsearch's filters stands here: [https://www.elastic.co/guide/en/elasticsearch/reference/1.6/analysis-tokenfilters.html](https://www.elastic.co/guide/en/elasticsearch/reference/1.6/analysis-tokenfilters.html)

 **Token Filters are processed one after another**